 Reece Mills is an Associate Professor of Education at RMIT University, Melbourne, Australia whose academic work aims to create socially and ecologically sustainable futures through education.
 He commenced his career in Education as a secondary school science teacher before a ten-year tenure at QUT, Brisbane and later RMIT.
 Reece has previously been appointed to School and Faculty level leadership roles including Bachelor of Education (Primary) Course/Program Coordinator and Faculty Ethics Chair.

-Reece's research foci centre around his values (sustainability), discipline area (science education), and practice (Initial Teacher Education) and extend to teachers’ work and lives.
+Reece's research expertise spans his discipline area (science and sustainability education) and practice (Initial Teacher Education), and extends broadly to teachers’ work and lives.
 He presently holds three Australian Research Council grants related to teacher shortages as follows:

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Sentient' by Hollie Johnson, Gunaikurnai and Monero Ngarigo.